Water tank

-A water tank is a container for storing water.

-Water tanks are used to provide storage of water for use in many applications, drinking water, irrigation agriculture, fire suppression, agricultural farming, both for plants and livestock, chemical manufacturing, food preparation as well as many other uses.
+A water tank is a container for storing water, for many applications, drinking water, irrigation, fire suppression, farming, both for plants and livestock, chemical manufacturing, food preparation as well as many other uses.
 Water tank parameters include the general design of the tank, and choice of construction materials, linings.
 Various materials are used for making a water tank: plastics (polyethylene, polypropylene), fiberglass, concrete, stone, steel (welded or bolted, carbon, or stainless).
 Earthen pots, such as matki used in South Asia, can also be used for water storage.
 Water tanks are an efficient way to help developing countries to store clean water.

 History

 Throughout history, wood, ceramic and stone tanks have been used as water tanks.
 These containers were all naturally occurring and some man made and a few of these tanks are still in service.
 The Indus Valley civilization (3000–1500 BC) made use of granaries and water tanks.
 Medieval castles needed water tanks for the defenders to withstand a siege.
 A wooden water tank found at the Año Nuevo State Reserve (California) was restored to functionality after being found completely overgrown with ivy.
 It had been built in 1884.